Resurrection Men

 Resurrection Men is a 2002 novel by Ian Rankin.
 It is the thirteenth of the Inspector Rebus novels.

 It won the Edgar Award for Best Novel in 2004.

 Plot summary

-Detective Inspector John Rebus has been sent to Tulliallan, the Scottish Police College for 'retraining' as part of a small group of senior officers who have become undisciplined; they are "the Resurrection Men," whose careers need to be resuscitated long enough for them to earn their pensions.
-Rebus was sent to Tulliallan for throwing a cup of tea at DCS Gill Templer, but in fact he is working undercover on behalf of the Chief Constable to learn about a possible 1994 theft by a group of the senior officers attending the course.
-To complicate things further, the officers in the course are assigned the unsolved 1995 case of the murder of a Glasgow gangster, a case originally investigated by one of them and about which Rebus knows all too much.
-While investigating his fellow officers for a past crime, he now has to fear that they will expose his own secrets.
+Detective Inspector John Rebus has been sent to Tulliallan, the Scottish Police College, for 'retraining', as part of a small group of senior officers who have become undisciplined.
+They are "the Resurrection Men," whose careers need to be resuscitated long enough for them to earn their pensions.
+Rebus has officially been sent to Tulliallan for throwing a cup of tea at DCS Gill Templer, but in fact he is working undercover on behalf of the Chief Constable to learn about a suspected 1994 theft by a group of the senior officers attending the course.
+To complicate things further, the officers in the course are assigned the unsolved 1995 case of the murder of a Glasgow gangster, a case originally investigated by one of their number, and about which Rebus knows all too much.
+While investigating his fellow officers for a past crime, he now fears that they will expose his own secrets.